DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 [Find the technical specifications for Microsoft Windows laptops](#minimum-specifications) in the table below.

 ## Google Chromebooks

-You need to sign in to the <a class="govuk-link" href="/start">Get help with technology service</a> and provide the following information before you can order Google Chromebooks:
+You need to [sign in to the Get help with technology service](/sign-in) and give the following information before you can order Google Chromebooks:

 * the school’s Google domain for G Suite for Education
 * a recovery email address, which must be on a different domain to the school domain